-SCREENING/SURGICAL CONSIDERATIONS 1 AGE TO START FREQUENCY Gastric Cancer ^{1, 2} Gastrectomy is recommended for patients meeting any of the following criteria: Established stage pT1b or higher signet ring cell carcinoma (SRCC).
+SCREENING/SURGICAL CONSIDERATIONS AGE TO START FREQUENCY Gastric Cancer 1, 2 Gastrectomy is recommended for patients meeting any of the following criteria: Established stage pT1b or higher signet ring cell carcinoma (SRCC).
 Persistent signs and symptoms that may be associated with more advanced-stage SRCC that are unexplained by other medical conditions.
 Individualized N/A Endoscopic findings that may suggest presence of more advanced SRCC.
 Patients without any of the above criteria should have the opportunity to engage in shared decision-making, taking into account the pros and cons of risk-reducing gastrectomy versus endoscopic surveillance.
-For patients electing endoscopic surveillance, the following strategies are recommended: Individualized For patients who do not meet criteria for recommended gastrectomy after the surveillance exam: repeat in 6-12 months For patients who meet criteria for gastrectomy after the surveillance exam but decline gastrectomy: repeat in 6 months Upper endoscopy surveillance should be performed at centers with expertise in CDH1 gastric cancer.
-History of CDH1 should be clearly indicated on pathology requisition and multidisciplinary discussion of any abnormal findings is encouraged.
-Endoscopic exams should be high quality Female Breast Cancer 2 Breast ScreeningMammographyConsider breast MRI with and without contrast 30 years old, or 5-10 years before the earliest known breast cancer in the family Annually Discuss option of risk reducing mastectomy Individualized N/A Circo the still limited understanding and write of this supdame, it is recommanded for activations with asthermatical likely asthermatical COUID variants to be referred to institutions with
+For patients electing endoscopic surveillance, the following strategies are recommended: For patients who do not meet criteria for recommended gastrectomy after the surveillance exam: repeat in 6-12 months Upper endoscopy surveillance should be performed at centers with expertise in CDH1 gastric cancer.
+Su In dividualina d History of CDH1 should be clearly indicated on pathology requisition and multidisciplinary discussion of any abnormal findings is encouraged.
+Individualized For patients who meet criteria for gastrectomy after the surveillance e but decline gastrectomy: repeat in 6 months Endoscopic exams should be high quality Female Breast Cancer Breast Screening Mammography Consider breast MRI with and without contrast 30 years old, or 5-10 years before the earliest known breast cancer in the family Annually Discuss option of risk reducing mastectomy Individualized N/A

-Given the still limited understanding and rarity of this syndrome, it is recommended for patients with pathogenic/likely pathogenic CDH1 variants to be referred to institutions with expertise in managing risks for cancer associated with CDH1.

-Refer to HGAST-B, page 4 of 5 of the NCCN Guidelines for Genetic/Familial High-Risk Assessment: Colorectal, Endometrial, and Gastric for a definition of high quality endoscopic surveillance exams.

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines[®]) for Genetic/Familial High-Risk Assessment: Colorectal, Endometrial, and Gastric. v3.2024. © National Comprehensive Cancer Network, Inc. 2024.
+- \ Given the still limited understanding and rarity of this syndrome, it is recommended for patients with pathogenic/likely pathogenic CDH1 variants to be referred to institutions with expertise in managing risks for cancer associated with CDH1. - \\ Refer to HGAST-B, page 4 of 5 of the NCCN Guidelines for Genetic/Familial High-Risk Assessment: Colorectal, Endometrial, and Gastric for a definition of high quality endoscopic surveillance exams. - 1.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Genetic/Familial High-Risk Assessment: Colorectal, Endometrial, and Gastric. v3.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
 Accessed October 31, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way. - Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines[®]) for Genetic/Familial High-Risk Assessment: Breast, Ovarian, Pancreatic, and Prostate.
+NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way. - 2.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Genetic/Familial High-Risk Assessment: Breast, Ovarian, Pancreatic, and Prostate.
 V2.2025. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
 Accessed November 7, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

-Understanding Your Positive CDH1 Genetic Test Result INFORMATION FOR PATIENTS WITH A PATHOGENIC OR LIKELY PATHOGENIC VARIANT
+Understanding Your Positive CDH1 Genetic Test Result

+INFORMATION FOR PATIENTS WITH A PATHOGENIC OR LIKELY PATHOGENIC VARIANT